Miltonly/Streets/Hanson Crescent

 How fast do homes sell on Hanson Crescent?

-Homes on Hanson Crescent tend to find buyers within a few months; recent days on market have averaged around 118 days.
-This is a measured pace, not a hot market.
+Homes on Hanson Crescent typically find buyers within a few months; the typical time on market runs around 118 days.
+This is slightly slower than the broader Scott area, where townhomes sell in about 109 days.

 What kinds of homes are on Hanson Crescent?